Jdka1/Drake-AI/README.md

 This repository contains a Jupyter notebook (`Song_Generation.ipynb`) for generating song lyrics using the dolly-v2-3b LLM.
 The notebook uses the Hugging Face `transformers` library for fine-tuning the model.

-Everything is 100% free to replicate using google colab compute power and [this](https://docs.google.com/spreadsheets/d/e/2PACX-1vTjn49YWFG5pzoXyw7f4IU2TXw0vu0pCjHWc3k9qbd9MSADgr4SoGTljMKPblRWYo9xsAjOXD7ytUff/pub?output=csv) dataset created. 💯
+Everything is 100% free to replicate using google colab compute and [this](https://docs.google.com/spreadsheets/d/e/2PACX-1vTjn49YWFG5pzoXyw7f4IU2TXw0vu0pCjHWc3k9qbd9MSADgr4SoGTljMKPblRWYo9xsAjOXD7ytUff/pub?output=csv) dataset created. 💯

 **[Full Song](https://youtu.be/LeKcMHyd0m0)**